-Tinted, Dyed or Non-Colorfast ItemsFor tinting or dyeing in the washer, follow package directions and information as a 10 for back follow package directions and information on page 19 for best results.
+Tinted, Dyed or Non-Colorfast Items

+For tinting or dyeing in the washer, follow package directions and information on page 18 for best results.

 To wash non-colorfast items, follow care label directions to reduce the amount of dye transfer.
 Wash separately.
-Clean the washer according to instructions on page 16.
+Clean the washer according to instructions on page 15.